-As described by a journal on Current Biology, cats attach themselves to their owners and use them as a sense of security.
+According to Current Biology, cats attach themselves to their owners and see them as a form of security.

-Researchers discovered that cats that had developed a strong bond with their owners felt less stressed and become more relaxed as soon as the person returned from a brief absence.
+Researchers discovered that cats that had developed a strong bond with their owners felt less stressed and became more relaxed as soon as the person returned from a brief absence.

-This study indicates that some cats keep their eyes open while they sleep to monitor their owners’ movements.
-If their owner moves into another room, the cat will wake up and follow to remain close to them.
+This study indicates that some cats keep their eyes open while sleeping to monitor their owners’ movements.
+If their owner moves into another room, the cat will likely wake up and follow to remain close to them.

 Waiting For Food

-Hungry cats sleep little and often to conserve the energy they have.
-If they know food is nearby, or it’s nearly dinnertime, they’ll become more alert – even as they sleep – to ready themselves for food.
+Hungry cats sleep little and often to conserve energy.
+If they know that food is nearby, or it’s nearly dinnertime, they’ll become more alert – even as they sleep – to ready themselves for a meal.

 Similarly, greedy or opportunistic cats keep their eyes open to react as soon as their owner goes into the kitchen or area where food is stored.
-Here, they’ll follow in the attempt to win treats or food.
+Here, they’ll follow in the attempt to get treats or extra food.

 Why Do Cats Have A Third Eyelid?

-In comparison, the third eyelid, also called the nictitating membrane, is located in the eye’s inner corners.
+The third eyelid, also called the nictitating membrane, is located in the eye’s inner corners.
 The third eyelid acts like a windshield wiper each time a cat blinks, clearing dust, pollen, debris, and other foreign bodies.
-It also produces up to 50% of a cat’s normal tears.

-As previously mentioned, when cats are relaxed and go into a deep sleep, their eyes sometimes remain open.
-Similarly, if the eyes start closed, they gradually open as the cat’s muscles become more and more relaxed.
+When cats are relaxed and go into a deep sleep, their eyes sometimes remain open.
+Similarly, if the eyes start off closed, they gradually open as the cat’s muscles become more relaxed.

 The third eyelid becomes more noticeable during the cat’s resting stages to protect the cornea and moisten the eye.